Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Methodology

 This module can be instantiated with any spatial model capable of handling interference and spatial confounding.
-For example, a U-Net architecture \citep{ronneberger2015unet} captures multi-scale spatial dependencies through an encoder–decoder with skip connections.
-Notably, \citet{oprescu2025gst, ali2024estimating} use a U-Net to account for interference and spatial confounding in spatiotemporal settings.
-Other options include graph neural networks, patch-wise transformers, or classical spatial regression models, depending on the data modality.
+For example, a U-Net architecture \citep{ronneberger2015unet} captures multi-scale spatial dependencies through an encoder--decoder with skip connections.
+Notably, \citet{oprescu2025gst, ali2024estimating} use U-Net-based architectures to account for interference and spatial confounding in spatiotemporal settings.
+The framework is not tied to this choice or to regular lattices: depending on the data modality, the outcome head can be replaced by patch-wise transformers, classical spatial regression models, or graph neural networks on irregular spatial units \citep{kipf2016semi}.
+In the latter case, the GMRF prior can be replaced by a graph-Laplacian prior and the C-VAE can operate on arbitrary neighborhoods.

 Effect estimation proceeds by plug-in contrasts: the \emph{direct effect} is